loveunCG/RISAPI/README.md

-# NodeJS JWT Authentication sample
+# API SERVER FOR APP (ANDROID and IOS)

-This is a NodeJS API that supports username and password authentication with JWTs and has APIs that return Chuck Norris phrases.
+This is a API SERVER that supports username and password authentication with JWTs and has APIs that return Chuck Norris phrases.
 How awesome is that?

 ## Available APIs